ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire-nw.md

 ![Isolated recovery environment network overview](../../images/veeam-cr-sa-sb-ire.svg){: caption="Figure 1.
 Isolated recovery environment network overview" caption-side="bottom"}

-The previous diagram shows the networks that are associated with a consolidated cluster of the vCenter Server® instance that is used for an isolated recovery environment.
+The previous diagram shows the networks that are associated with a consolidated cluster of the {{site.data.keyword.vcf-auto}} instance that is used for an isolated recovery environment.
 The customer order is:

-* A private network only vCenter Server® instance with gateway cluster and Juniper® vSRX firewalls.
+* A private network only {{site.data.keyword.vcf-auto-short}} instance with gateway cluster and Juniper® vSRX firewalls.
 * The Veeam service on a bare metal server.
 * A bare metal server that runs Ubuntu 20.04 LTS.